-In an outspoken and hard-hitting interview, Pratap Bhanu Mehta, the former Vice Chancellor of Ashoka University and one of contemporary India’s most highly regarded political thinkers, has said the Narendra Modi government, “colloquially speaking, is fascist”.
+New Delhi: In an outspoken and hard-hitting interview to The Wire, Pratap Bhanu Mehta, former vice chancellor of Ashoka University and one of contemporary India’s most highly regarded political thinkers, has said the Narendra Modi government, “colloquially speaking, is fascist”.

 Mehta said even though the government is committed to winning elections to secure power, “in every other way it ticks the checklist of fascist qualities”.
 After specifying in detail what these are, Mehta concludes that “colloquially speaking, this is a fascist government and it is, therefore, not incorrect to use that term”.